 The DDA will continue to focus attention and resources on business recruitment and retention efforts in the downtown area.
 Expenditures continue to grow at a faster rate than revenue, which will continue to be a challenge for the DDA.
-Fund balance will be utilized for capital projects next year.

 Contacting the DDA's Management